HSLdevcom/jore4-ui/test-db-manager/README.md

 # Jore4 test db manager

-Jore4 test db manager is intented to be used with e2e/integration tests.
+Jore4 test db manager is intended to be used with e2e/integration tests.
 It is implemented as separate package so that it can be used in different situations without direct dependency to `jore4-ui` project.

 ## Getting started